 There are as many styles of assistance as there are participants.
 It depends on your needs and goals.
-Generally, if you participate, you and your assigned intervenor (who has demonstrated teaching and interpersonal skills) will help you reach your goal by:
+Generally, if you participate, you and your assigned peer partner (who has demonstrated teaching and interpersonal skills) will help you reach your goal by:

 - Planning an individualized professional development program

 - Carrying out the plan

 You will work together regularly for up to one year, which includes the peer partner modeling instruction for you in your classroom, giving you constructive feedback about your teaching, and meeting together.
 Each day, by implementing your plan, you’ll have the tools you need to become successful and monitor your progress.
 The program is voluntary and confidential.